In 2026, I still think the Kryptonite Kryptolok Standard is the best budget-priced, standard sized, mid-security lock available today.

 What’s more, as long as you’re able to fulfill the requirements, Kryptonite provide you with a decent level of financial reimbursement should your bike be stolen as a result of this lock being compromised.

-But overall this is a great budget U-lock.
-If you have a low value bike or live in a low theft area, then this could be the best bike lock for you.
+But overall this is a great budget u-lock.
+If you have a low-value bike or live in a low-theft area, then this could be the best bike lock for you.

 If on the other hand, you have a bike that people covet, a bike that might turn the head of a serious bike thief, then you might want to look at a more secure, more expensive lock.

-Alternatives to the Kryptolok Series 2 955 Mini
+Alternatives to the Kryptonite Kryptolok Standard U-lock

 Looking for something more secure?